9 Ways to Enjoy Your Deck in Winter

 Put a roof over it!

-Enclosing your deck for winter can be both permanent as deck privacy walls have value in both summer and winter and can be integrated into the deck design.
+Enclosing your deck for winter can be a permanent deck privacy walls have value in both summer and winter and can be integrated into the deck design.
 Another option is what this guy did with a roll of plastic and a covered deck.

 Ryan Nickel